MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## Decoding a comma-separated list {#value-list}

 In order to represent lists of items in zone files, this specification uses comma-separated lists.
-When "," is not escaped (by a preceding "\\"), it separates items in the list.
+When the allowed items in the list cannot contain "," or "\\", this is trivial.
 (For simplicity, empty items are not allowed.)
+Otherwise, the following escaping procedure is used.

     item            = 1*OCTET
     ; item-allowed is OCTET minus "," and "\".